HSF/hsf.github.io/_gsocblogs/2024/blog_Key4hep_BraulioRivas.md

     data model) like Clusters, ParticleId or Tracks.
 Included visualization of relations between them and the previously developed MCParticle collection.
 Built a menu that allows users to filter out these objects according to their properties and tested using data from FCC simulations.
 ---

 Welcome to my final blog post for the Google Summer of Code 2024 at CERN-HSF.
-I am Braulio Rivas, and I have been working on the project "Any collection in Data Model Explorer" for the Key4hep organization.
+I am Braulio Rivas, and I have been working on the project "Any collection in Data Model Explorer" for the Key4hep project.

 ![CERN-GSOC](https://hepsoftwarefoundation.org/images/CERN-HSF-GSoC-logo.png)